awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-long-code.md

 1. Under **Contact options**, for **Preferred contact language**, choose whether you want to receive communications for this case in **English** or **Japanese**\.

 1. When you finish, choose **Submit**\.

+After we receive your request, we provide an initial response within 24 hours\.
+We might contact you to request additional information\.

+If we're able to provide you with a long code, we send you information about the costs associated with obtaining it\.
+We also provide an estimate of the amount of time that's required to provision the long code\.
+In many countries, we can provide you with a dedicated long code within 24 hours\.
+However, in some countries and regions, it can take several weeks to obtain a dedicated long code for the SMS channel\.

+In order to prevent our systems from being used to send unsolicited or malicious content, we have to consider each request carefully\.
+We might not be able to grant your request if your use case doesn’t align with our policies\.

 ## Step 2: Update Your SMS Settings in the Amazon Pinpoint Console<a name="channels-sms-awssupport-long-code-settings"></a>